orange-cloudfoundry/db-dumper-service/README.md

 2. Unzip the latest downloaded file
 3. Create a s3 service instance in your cloud foundry instance (e.g for [p-riakcs](http://docs.pivotal.io/p-riakcs/): `cf cs p-riakcs developer riak-db-dumper-service`)
 4. Create a database service instance in your cloud foundry instance (e.g for [p-mysql](http://docs.pivotal.io/p-mysql/): `cf cs p-mysql 100mb mysql-db-dumper-service`)
-5. Update the manifest (`manifest.yml`) file in the unzipped folder (**Note**: If you don't want to use uaa to login into dashboard, remove *uaa* profile in `spring_profiles_active`
+5. Update the manifest (`manifest.yml`) file in the unzipped folder (**Note**: If you don't want to use uaa to protect access to dashboards, remove *uaa* profile from `spring_profiles_active`)
-6. Add cloudfoundry user which has access role for db-dumper-service following `cf_admin_user` and `cf_admin_password` var in manifest (This required to find database by their service name)
+6. Add cloudfoundry user which has access role for db-dumper-service following `cf_admin_user` and `cf_admin_password` var in manifest (This required to lookup databases by their service name using CC API)
 7. Push to your Cloud Foundry (in the manifest.yml folder: `cf push`)
-8. Enable service broker by doing:
+8. Register and enable the service broker with:
 ```
 $ cf create-service-broker db-dumper-service broker-user-from-manifest broker-password-from-manifest https://db-dumper-service.your.domain
 $ cf enable-service-access db-dumper-service
 ```
-9. You're done

 ## Configure your UAA (Optional if you remove uaa profile)